garylirocks/quickrefs/azure-sql.markdown

   - Error log
   - SQL Server performance conditions
   - Windows Management Instrumentation (WMI) events
-- Could send email when a job completes, or an alert fires
+- Could send email when a job completes(successful or fail), or an alert fires
 - In a multiserver environment
   - One server could be designated as a master server
   - Master server could execute jobs on other servers (aka. target servers)